MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - **Block**: The user is prevented from sending the email while the condition remains.
 The message includes the reason for blocking the email, so the user can address the problem.
 For example, remove specific recipients, or label the email.

+When the popup-messages are for a specific label, you can configure exceptions for recipients by domain name.

 > [!TIP]
 > Although the tutorial is for the Azure Information Protection client rather than the unified labeling client, you can see these advanced settings in action for yourself with [Tutorial: Configure Azure Information Protection to control oversharing of information using Outlook](../infoprotect-oversharing-tutorial.md).